nexpy/nexpy/doc/source/pythonshell.rst

 .. note:: The plottable signal and axes are identified by the 'signal'
           and 'axes' attributes of the NXdata group.
-The 'axes' attribute defines the axes as a string of NXfield names delimited here by a colon.
-White space or commas can also be used as delimiters.
-The NXdata constructor sets these attributes automatically.
+The 'axes' attribute defines the axes as a list of NXfield names The NXdata constructor sets these attributes automatically.

 .. warning:: Numpy stores arrays by default in C, or row-major, order, *i.e.*,
              in the array 'signal(axis1,axis2)', axis2 is the fastest to vary.